-A qualified social worker with a PhD in Creative Writing, I convened and taught in the Disability Studies stream in the School of Human Services and Social Work from 2011 to 2015.
-In 2015-2016, I led an NDIS readiness research partnership with Endeavour Foundation to gain an improved understanding of people’s experiences of disability services delivery.
-My research and practice interests now lie in the visual, text and performance narratives of illness and disability.
-I am a member of the Australia, New Zealand and Asia-Pacific Arts Therapy Association (ANZATA), Oncology Social Work Australia (OSWA), Flying Arts Alliance (FAA) and Brisbane Institute of Art (BIA).
+A former social worker and with a PhD in Creative Writing, I convened and taught in the Disability Studies stream in the School of Human Services and Social Work from 2011 to 2015.
+In 2015-2016, I led an NDIS readiness research partnership with Endeavour Foundation to better understand people’s experiences of disability services delivery.
+I enjoyed a thirty-plus years career as a social worker and policy advisor, and served as a social inclusion advisor in the government and community sectors.

 'Be whole in everything.
 Put all you are

 Into the smallest thing you do.
 So, in each lake, the moon shines with splendor because it blooms up above'.
 Fernando Pessoa

 My memoir of grief, 'Jack’s Story', following my infant son’s sudden death in 1987 was published by Allen & Unwin in 1991.
 I followed this up in 2014 with an essay, 'When Time Stops: The Courage for Joy', which was published in Stories of Complicated Grief: a critical anthology (Eric D Miller, editor)